MeredithJohnson2000/Predictors-of-Poverty/README.md

 # Classification and Prediction of Poverty in the United States

-- Analysis of county-level census and education data to determine the most significant predictors of poverty within US counties
+- Analyzed county‑level census and education data to determine the most significant predictors of poverty within US counties
 - Skills:
   - Data processing and visualization
   - Principal Component Analysis (PCA)